Andrea Camilleri: Biography

 This interesting quirk has become something of a fad among his readership, even in mainland Italy.
 The TV adaptation of Montalbano's adventures, starring Luca Zingaretti, further increased Camilleri's popularity to such a point that in 2003 Camilleri's home town, Porto Empedocle – on which Vigàta is modelled – took the extraordinary step of changing its official name to that of Porto Empedocle Vigàta, no doubt with an eye to capitalising on the tourism possibilities thrown up by the author's work.
-On his website, Camilleri refers to the engaging and multi-faceted character of Montalbano as a "serial killer of characters," meaning that he has developed a life of his own and demands great attention from his author, to the detriment of other potential books and characters.
+On his website, Camilleri refers to the engaging and multi-faceted character of Montalbano as a "serial killer of characters," meaning that he has developed a life of his own and demands great attention from his author to the detriment of other potential books and characters.
 Camilleri added that he wrote a Montalbano novel every so often just so that the character would be appeased and allow him to work on other stories.

 In 2012, Camilleri's The Potter's Field (translated by Stephen Sartarelli) was announced as the winner of the 2012 Crime Writers' Association International Dagger.
 The announcement was made on 5 July 2012 at the awards ceremony held at One Birdcage Walk in London.

-In his last years Camilleri lived in Rome where he worked as a TV and theatre director.
+In his last years, Camilleri lived in Rome where he worked as a TV and theatre director.
 About 10 million copies of his novels have been sold to date and are becoming increasingly popular in the UK (where BBC Four broadcast the Montalbano TV series from mid-2011), Australia and North America.

-In addition to the degree of popularity brought him by the novels, Andrea Camilleri became even more of a media icon thanks to the parodies aired on an RAI radio show, where popular comedian, TV host and impressionist Fiorello presents him as a raspy voiced, caustic character, madly in love with cigarettes and smoking, since in Italy, Camilleri was well known for being a heavy smoker of cigarettes.
+In addition to the degree of popularity brought him by the novels, Andrea Camilleri became even more of a media icon thanks to the parodies aired on an RAI radio show, where popular comedian, TV host and impressionist Fiorello presents him as a raspy-voiced, caustic character, madly in love with cigarettes and smoking, since in Italy, Camilleri was well known for being a heavy smoker of cigarettes.
 He considered himself a "non-militant atheist".

 On 17 June 2019, Camilleri suffered a heart attack.
 He was admitted to hospital in a critical condition.
 He died on 17 July 2019.
-He was buried in the Protestant Cemetery of Rome.